 A third facet of professional organization membership is education.
 Learning is of course

 important for professionals new to the field, but it is also important for more established

 surveyors to keep ahead of new technology, new trends, and new laws that might affect their

 work.
-Recently, GHA surveyors have begun working on incorporating 3-D scanning and
+Recently, GHH surveyors have begun working on incorporating 3-D scanning and

 updates, while also providing advice and sharing what projects surveyors are working on across

 CALS hosts membership meetings twice a year.
 These meetings feature a guest speaker on a